 Since the dawn of mankind, people have a tendency to split into groups.
 Sport teams, professions, nations, Facebook groups – these are all just the consequences of this little habit of ours, created with the intention of achieving a common goal.
 Just like the human race, organizations too tend to divide themselves; usually for the sake of functionality and efficiency; but sometimes based on pure sympathies or stereotypes.
-This time we picked one particular intersection of these two, and made a whole blog post about it.
+Using data from our employee monitoring software we picked one particular intersection of these two, and made a whole blog post about it.

 Every tech company today inevitably has a tech support group, be it one girl, or hundred and one men.
 While working at their desks, most of them have some things in common– which gives us the opportunity to sort them into 4 arbitrary categories, describe them and give advice on how to improve their potential.
 You’re welcome.

 The Relationship Builders